 Are you thinking about visiting Italy with a toddler?
 Let us tell you that Italy with toddlers is a great idea.
-It is one of our favourite places in the world to visit with children at this age and we have been lucky enough to have traveled around it extensively.
+It is one of our favourite countries to visit in Europe with toddlers and we have been lucky enough to have traveled around it extensively.
 In this guide we will tell you where to go in Italy with a toddler, where to stay and the best things to do.

 Important Note: This post may contain affiliate links which means if you click through and make a purchase I will make a small commission at no extra cost to you!